TechCompanySimulator/Tech-Company-Simulator/README.md

-# ZenithFramework
+# TechCompanySimulator
-A framework with a module loader and many useful libraries.
-Programmed by TheM0rt0nator.
+Tech Company Simulator.
+A game programmed by RM Games.